 As Conservation Measure 22-06 does not apply to this subarea there are no CCAMLR VMEs or VME Risk Areas designated in Subarea 48.4.
-There are fishery-specific restrictions in place to mitigate the impact of the fishery on VMEs, including benchic communities and benchos such as seamount and hydrothermal vent communities and cold-water corals.
+There are fishery-specific restrictions in place to mitigate the impact of the fishery on VMEs, including benthic communities such as seamount and hydrothermal vent communities and benthos, such as cold-water corals.